techandpeople/techandpeople.github.io/_team/acp.md

 ---

-I am a cognitive psychologist with experience in working in multidisciplinary Human-Computer Interaction (HCI).
+I am a cognitive psychologist with experience in multidisciplinary Human-Computer Interaction (HCI).
 Currently, I am a PostDoc Researcher in LASIGE, Faculty of Science, University of Lisboa.
 In our projects, we emphasize participatory design, user-centered design and the use of multimodal interactive systems.
 Our aim is to provide cognitive and educational tools to foster the mathematical ability and computational thinking of younger children- sighted and visually impaired children.
 We create multisensory environments combining tangible interaction with digital auditory feedback, which also enable blind children to take benefits from both real and virtual worlds.